daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 ### RStudio

-Download the macOS Desktop version of RStudio Preview from [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
+Download the macOS Desktop version (not Pro) of RStudio Preview from [https://rstudio.com/products/rstudio/download/preview/](https://rstudio.com/products/rstudio/download/preview/).
 Open the file and follow the installer instructions.

 To see if you were successful, try opening RStudio by clicking on its icon (from Finder, Applications or Launchpad).
 It should open and look something like this picture below: